Want to maximise your port time in Montego Bay Cruise Port?

 Montego Bay Shore Excursions

-A lot of advice online suggests that you should book shore tours for your visit to Montego Bay for your safety.
+A lot of safety advice online suggests that you should book shore tours for your visit to Montego Bay for your safety.
 There are many options to choose from:

 Martha Brae River Rafting